-Group's People 3 GOOD HEALTH AND WELL-BEING Next Way of Working "Next way of working" at large-scale (hybrid physical-remote) guaranteeing maximum flexibility to all employees while upgrading IT equipment and workplace layouts Around 33% of days worked remotely in 2025 (excluding the branch network) Large-scale employee wellbeing and safety initiatives New incentive plans to foster individual entrepreneurship 4 EDUCATION Innovative talent strategy "Future leaders" programme targeting around 1,000 talents and key people at Group level International footprint reinforcement with distinctive capabilities in key markets and insourcing of core capabilities in the digital space 5 GENDER EQUALITY Diversity & Inclusion Promotion of an inclusive and diverse environment thanks to a set of dedicated initiatives and a focus on gender equality.
-New senior leadership appointments (8) balanced for gender (9) 10 REDUCED INEQUALITIES Learning ecosystem Increase in reskilled/upskilled People from around 5,000 in 2018-2021 to around 8,000 in 2022-2025 Around 4,600 new hires over the course of the Plan, of which around 500 in 2021 Increase in training hours from around 45 million in 2018-2021 to around 50 million in 2022-2025 with 100% of Intesa Sanpaolo People trained on ESG Creation of the leading education player in Italy to position itself as an aggregator of best Italian players in the industry, offer Group's People best-in-class training on critical capabilities for both the digital and ecological transition and invest in top-notch learning technologies to provide an increasingly more effective learning experience New "job communities" (clusters of professionals with homogeneous skillsets, learning paths and titles) aimed at defining a coherent development model throughout the Group with an increase in the number of participating People from around 4,000 in 2018-2021 to around 20,000 in 2022-2025 Tech-enabled process streamlining Cloud infrastructure enabling a new Group "HR platform" Organisational streamlining to improve efficiency and time-to- market Innovative organisational models in selected areas of the Group, enhancing agility and entrepreneurship
+Next Way of "Next way of working" at large-scale (hybrid physical-remote) Group's People Working guaranteeing maximum flexibility to all employees while upgrading IT equipment and workplace layouts GOOD HEALTH AND WELL-BEING Around 33% of days worked remotely in 2025 (excluding the branch network) Large-scale employee wellbeing and safety initiatives New senior leadership appointments(10) balanced for gender(11) Innovative "Future leaders" programme targeting around 1,000 talents and QUALITY EDUCATION talent key people at Group level strategy International footprint reinforcement with distinctive capabilities in key markets and insourcing of core capabilities in the digital space Diversity & Promotion of an inclusive and diverse environment thanks to a Inclusion set of dedicated initiatives and a focus on gender equality.
+New senior leadership appointments balanced for gender Increase in reskilled/upskilled People from around 5,000 in 2018-Learning ecosystem 2021 to around 8,000 in 2022-2025 INEQUALITIES Around 4,600 new hires over the course of the Plan, of which around 500 in 2021 Increase in training hours from around 45 million in 2018-2021 to around 50 million in 2022-2025 with 100% of Intesa Sanpaolo People trained on ESG Creation of the leading education player in Italy to position itself as an aggregator of best Italian players in the industry, offer Group's People best-in-class training on critical capabilities for both the digital and ecological transition and invest in top-notch learning technologies to provide an increasingly more effective learning experience "job communities" (clusters of professionals with homogeneous skillsets, learning paths and titles) aimed at defining a coherent development model throughout the Group with an increase in the number of participating People from around 4,000 in 2018-2021 to around 20,000 in 2022-2025 Tech-enabled Cloud infrastructure enabling a new Group "HR platform" process Organisational streamlining to improve efficiency and time-tostreamlining market Innovative organisational models in selected areas of the Group, enhancing agility and entrepreneurship

-(8) 1-2 organisational levels below the CEO.
+(10) 1-2 organisational levels below the CEO

-(9) Expected to reach around 30% of women in senior leadership positions by 2025.
+(11) Expected to reach around 30% of women in senior leadership positions by 2025.